risk-first/website/Scarcity-Risk.md

  - **[Queue Theory](https://en.wikipedia.org/wiki/Queueing_theory)** is all about building mathematical models of buffers, queues, pools and so forth.
  - **[Logistics](https://en.wikipedia.org/wiki/Logistics)** is the practical organisation of the flows of materials and goods around things like [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain),
  - and **[Project Management](https://en.wikipedia.org/wiki/Project_management)** is in large part about ensuring the right resources are available at the right times.
-We'll be taking a closer look at that in Risk-First Part 3 sections on Prioritisation and the [Project Management Body Of Knowledge](https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge).

 In this section, we've looked at various risks to do with scarcity of time, as a quantity we can spend like money.
 But frequently, we have a dependency on a specific _event_.
 On to [Deadline Risk](Deadline-Risk).